Online Tactics: Spreading the Word/Building an Audience

 Build community

-Building an online community can be a good way to turn casual visitors into passionate fans and supporters.
+Building an online community can be a good way to turn casual visitors into those passionate fans and supporters.
 Your email list is community at a basic level, since people do tend to identify with sites that send them information frequently (bitter as I am, I have a soft spot for several sites that have been sending me newsletters for years, even though I rarely read them) or for campaigns under whose auspices they’ve sent email or faxes to Congress or other decision-makers.

 The next step, and a natural one for blogs, is to get readers involved in the process of creating content for the site by leaving comments on pages.
-On some blogs, the comments have become more valuable than the original articles — I hope that happens to e.politics.
+On some blogs, the comments have become more valuable than the original articles.
+Big media outlets are definitely realizing the value of comments, and community-building is a major reason that the Washington Post and other major media sites have rolled out comment features for most or all of news stories, and some have even implemented social network-style features for readers.

 See also: